A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Experimental method

 In order to be a realistic simulation of prospectively sub-sampled data, the sampling set $\Omega_t$ must be fixed for all epochs.
 However, $\Lambda_t$ need not be.
-Therefore, similar to the multi-mask SSDU approach proposed in \cite{yaman2020multi}, $M_{\Lambda_t}$ was re-generated from the distribution of $\Mt$ once per epoch.
-Since the network sees more samples from the distribution of $\Mt$, the loss function is closer to \eqref{eqn:weighted_l2_rv}, so $f_{\theta^*}$ is expected to be a more accurate approximation of $\Eds [Y|\Yt]$.
-This has similarities with training data augmentation, as each slice is used to generate several inputs to the network.
+Therefore, we re-generated $M_{\Lambda_t}$ from the distribution of $\Mt$ once per epoch.
+Since the network sees more samples from the distribution of $\Mt$, the loss function is closer to \eqref{eqn:weighted_l2_rv}, so $f_{\tht}$ is expected to be a more accurate approximation of $\Eds [Y|\Yt]$.
+This has similarities with training data augmentation, as each slice is used to generate several inputs to the network \cite{yaman2020multi}.